A.J. Foyt returns to the Indy 500, his legacy long secured and grief fresh from his wife’s death

 His legacy extends well beyond the Indy 500.
 In 1967, Foyt became the only driver to win the 24 Hours of Le Mans and Indy 500 in the same year, and he’s the only driver to have won Indy, the Daytona 500, Le Mans and the 12 Hours of Sebring.
 He has 12 major racing championships – his seven IndyCar titles are a record – and his 67 IndyCar victories are most in series history.

-His eponymous race team has gone through some lean years, split between shops in Waller and Indianapolis.
+His eponymous race team has gone through some lean years, split between Waller and Indianapolis.
 The Waller facility has only eight full-time employees, but it is where Foyt said his flagship No. 14 will remain “until the day I die.”

 In the afternoon sun, a crowd was building outside his garage, waiting for Super Tex to emerge so they could cheer his team’s encouraging start to the Indy 500.
 The lowest-ranked, full-time team in IndyCar had out-qualified mighty Team Penske, and most of the cars from heavyweights Chip Ganassi Racing and Arrow McLaren Racing.